 This is called the “Build-measure-learn” cycle which I’ll discuss in detail next week:

-Measure – Collect the customers’ reactions to it, measure how well it converts, ask your friends and family what they think about it.
+- Measure – Collect the customers’ reactions to it, measure how well it converts (number of sales divided by the number of views – that’s the conversion rate), ask your friends and family what they think about it.

-Learn – Based on the data and insight you collect, come up with new, data-driven assumptions – “Many customers are asking if I have this GPS with a map of Australia so I should probably test adding a big image of a map of Australia to see if it stops the questions and increases my sales”.
+- Learn – Based on the data and insights you collected, come up with new, data-driven assumptions, for example: “Many customers are asking if I have this GPS with a map of Australia so I should probably test adding a big image of a map of Australia to see if it stops the questions and increases my sales”.

-Based on this insight – go back to the “build” phase and make the changes on your eBay listing, then measure their effect and learn from them, and again and again…
+- Go back to build – based on the insights, go back to the “build” phase and make the changes on your eBay listing, then measure their effect and learn from them, and again and again…

-Going through this process for 6 months got us an eBay award for the highest conversion rate:
+Going through this process for 6 months got us an eBay award for the highest conversion rates:

 The next step is to begin doing the build – measure – learn cycle on your listings and methodically increase your eBay sales.